Vojtese/STM32F446-Bootloader/README.md

 # STM32F446 Bootloader

-This repository contains a custom bootloader for the STM32F446 microcontroller (Cortex-M4), designed to support In-Application Programming (IAP) with dual-slot firmware architecture.
+This repository contains a custom bootloader for the STM32F446 microcontroller (Cortex-M4), designed to support In-Application Programming (IAP) with a dual-slot firmware architecture.
 It enables safe firmware updates over UART and ensures robust fallback mechanisms in case of corruption or failure.

 ## 🚀 Features